 Spaces is an S3-compatible object storage service that lets you store and serve large amounts of data.
 Each Space is a bucket for you to store and serve files.
 The free, built-in Spaces CDN minimizes page load times, improves performance, and reduces bandwidth and infrastructure costs.

-You can create up to 100 Spaces per account.
+You can create up to 100 Spaces buckets per account.
 If you need to raise this limit, contact support.

 You cannot secure a CDN’s subdomain with a custom wildcard SSL certificate that is already being used elsewhere in your account.
 Instead, you’ll need to add a new custom certificate during the custom subdomain set up for your CDN.